Rwanda

 Rwanda hosts significant numbers of refugees, with many of them residing in the country for decades.
 The country also has populations effected by or at risk of statelessness for a variety of reasons including those associated with their migratory history, cross-border communities and nationality laws and associated administrative procedures.

-Demonstrated by adherence to the 1954 and 1961 Statelessness Conventions, 1951 Refugee Convention, 1967 Additional protocol and the 1969 Organisation of African Unity Convention, Rwanda’s commitment to eliminate statelessness and enable the inclusion of refugees is clear.
-Moreover, as expressed through public pledges made in the context of both regional and international conferences, the Government has concretized these commitments into national policies that create a favorable environment for the protection and socio-economic integration of refugees and asylum seekers, as well as safeguarding children from statelessness.
+Demonstrated by adherence to the 1954 and 1961 Statelessness Conventions, the 1951 Refugee Convention, the 1967 Additional protocol and the 1969 Organisation of African Unity Convention, Rwanda’s commitment to eliminate statelessness and enable the inclusion of refugees is clear.
+Moreover, as expressed through public pledges made in the context of both regional and international conferences, the Government has concretised these commitments into national policies that create a favorable environment for the protection and socio-economic integration of refugees and asylum seekers, as well as safeguarding children from statelessness.
 [1]

 Improved national statistics on refugees and statelessness have therefore become a priority for the Government and the National Institute of Statistics of Rwanda (NISR).
-Work to modernize and strengthen its civil registration system falls within this scope, as do efforts to include relevant populations in the 5th Rwanda Population and Housing Census (RPHC-5).
+Work to modernise and strengthen its civil registration system falls within this scope, as do efforts to include relevant populations in the 5th Rwanda Population and Housing Census (RPHC-5).

 Italy